WHAT’S THE ISSUE?

 According to the U.S. Centers for Medicare and Medicaid Services, the new law requires drug companies that raise their drug prices faster than the rate of inflation to pay Medicare a rebate: “This will lead to a stronger Medicare for current and future enrollees and discourage unreasonable price increases by drug companies.”

 Litigation against the government regarding IRA began when drugmaker Merck & Co. argued it stands to suffer harm from the price negotiations, alleging that the IRA price negotiations violate the company's First and Fifth Amendments.
-Drug makers pushing back against the law allegedly seek to be above the law, arguing a right to monopolize prices they have been charging the government.
+Drug makers pushing back allegedly seek to be above the law, arguing a constitutional right to the monopoly prices and excessive profits they have been charging and collecting from the government.

-“Pharmaceutical companies enjoy some of the highest profit margins in the United States—and will continue to do so even after full implementation of this program,” the amicus brief states.
+“Pharmaceutical companies enjoy some of the highest profit margins in the United States—and will continue to do so even after full implementation of this program,” a legal scholars’ amicus brief states.

 RIGHTS TO FAIR DRUG-PRICING